Theocrat/json-maker/README.md

 --------
-  [X] Introductory help to new user - should be on overlaying div that can be removed [X] Help button which shows the introductory help to the user again [ ] Graph so generated can be exported, and then imported - by exporting or importing a field in `localStorage` etc.
+  [X] Introductory help to new user - should be on overlaying div that can be removed [X] Help button which shows the introductory help to the user again [X] Graph so generated can be exported, and then imported - by exporting or importing a field in `localStorage` etc.
-  [ ] Make the area where drag-and-drop components are placed scrollable, OR [ ] Prevent components from being dragged off the edge of the area [ ] Dragging is not enabled on phone for some reason, investigate and fix [ ] Download button to download JSON
+  [ ] Make the area where drag-and-drop components are placed scrollable, OR [ ] Prevent components from being dragged off the edge of the area [ ] Dragging is not enabled on phone for some reason, investigate and fix [X] Download button to download the JSON output
 ```

 ## Deployment